latentminds/stable-diffusion-qrcode/README.md

 ```
 # Config File

 This lib uses a yaml file to describe the qrcode generation process.
+You can change any parameters to experiment.
 Exemple:
 ``` yaml
 global:
   prompt: "a beautiful minecraft landscape, lights and shadows"